Alida Valli

 Baroness Alida Maria Laura Altenburger von Marckenstein-Frauenberg (31 May 1921 – 22 April 2006), better known by her stage name Alida Valli, or simply Valli, was an Italian actress who appeared in more than 100 films in a 70-year career, spanning from the 1930s to the early 2000s.
 She was one of the biggest stars of Italian film during the Fascist era, once being called "the most beautiful woman in the world" by Benito Mussolini, and was internationally successful post-World War II.
-According to Frédéric Mitterrand, Valli was the only actress in Europe to equal Marlene Dietrich or Greta Garbo.

 Valli worked with many significant directors both in Italy and abroad, including Alfred Hitchcock (The Paradine Case; 1947), Carol Reed (The Third Man; 1949), Luchino Visconti (Senso; 1954), Michelangelo Antonioni (Il Grido; 1957), Georges Franju (Eyes Without a Face; 1960), Pier Paolo Pasolini (Oedipus Rex; 1967), Mario Bava (Lisa and the Devil; 1972), Bernardo Bertolucci (1900, 1976; La Luna; 1979), and Dario Argento (Suspiria; 1977).
 Within her lifetime, Valli was invested a Knight of the Italian Republic, and received the Lifetime Achievement Golden Lion at the 1997 Venice Film Festival for her contributions to cinema.

 Early life and family

 Valli was born in Pola, Istria, Italy (today Pula, Croatia).
 She was christened Freiin Altenburger von Marckenstein-Frauenberg.
 Valli was of Austrian, Slovenian and Italian descent, although "she was never considered to be anything other than Italian."
 Her paternal grandfather was the Baron Luigi Altenburger (also spelled Altempurger), an Austrian-Italian from Trento, a descendant of the Counts d'Arco; her paternal grandmother was Elisa Tomasi from Trento, a cousin of the Roman senator Ettore Tolomei.
-Valli's mother, Silvia Oberecker Della Martina, born in Pola, was a "culturally sophisticated" housewife of half-Slovene and half-Italian descent.
+Valli's mother, Silvia Oberecker Della Martina, born in Pola, first piano teacher of Slovenian pianist and composer Mirca Župnek Sancin, was a "culturally sophisticated" housewife of half-Slovene and half-Italian descent.
 Valli's mother was the daughter of Felix Oberecker (also spelled Obrekar) from Laibach, Austria (now Ljubljana, Slovenia) and Virginia Della Martina from Pola, Istria (then part of Austria).
 Valli's maternal granduncle, Rodolfo, was a close friend of Gabriele D'Annunzio.

 Valli was multilingual.
 She grew up speaking Slovene, Italian, and German and was also fluent in Serbo-Croatian, French, and English.
 In European films with international casts, she would routinely film her dialogue in the language of the actors opposite her and dub herself (usually in Italian) for the soundtrack.